Also Like

 Limitations

 Results vary enormously by individual.
 Your starting point matters.
 Your psychological history matters.
 Your willingness to engage honestly with the process matters.
-Two people can use the exact same program and have completely different experiences.
-That’s not a flaw in the program it’s just the nature of human psychology.

 Who Should Use These Programs?

 Not everyone needs a manifestation program.
 And not everyone will benefit from one.
-Here’s who I think these tools are best suited for and who should probably look elsewhere.
+Here’s who I think these tools are best suited for — and who should probably look elsewhere.

 Good fit: